boxer-project/boxer-literature/src/Thematic index.md

 does not have as simple a surrogate model as dynamic scoping

-Conclusion makes it clear that the scoping model is a direct consequence of the copy-and-execute model and that, barring strange contortions, a choice for lexical scoping would imply abandoning it.
+Conclusion makes it clear that the scoping model is a direct consequence of the copy-and-execute model and that, barring strange contortions, a choice for lexical scoping would imply abandoning copy-and-execute.